VISION & GEOMETRICS SOLUTIONS FOR MANUFACTURING

-A robot with a revolver-style vacuum EOAT was used to pick grommets from a pallet.
-FANUC 3D-L vision was utilized to guide the robot to position prior to insertion, accommodating for position variability.
+BOS used a robot with a revolver-style vacuum EOAT to pick grommets from a pallet.
+Our Team also utilized FANUC 3D-L vision to guide the robot to position prior to insertion, accommodating for position variability.

 A second robot was utilized to refill the pallet with grommets for the next vehicle.
 It picked grommets from the escapement of a feeder system and placed them in the pallet while the first robot completed its insertion sequence.

-Additive manufacturing (FDM 3D printing) was utilized effectively to rapidly prototype multiple iterations of the vacuum gripper fingers for the EOAT to identify the best design alternative.
+BOS utilized additive manufacturing (FDM 3D printing) to rapidly prototype multiple iterations of the vacuum gripper fingers for the EOAT to identify the best design alternative.

 The automated solution has been successfully integrated into the production line and is achieving cycle time, quality, and technical availability requirements for our customer.